atomfrede/turbulent-octo-squeegee/README.md

 # turbulent-octo-squeegee

-This is an Asciidoctor sample project supporting translation of documentation via different gradle tasks.
+This is an Asciidoctor sample project supporting translation via crowdin.
+Everything can be automated using different gradle tasks.

 # Requirements